 In some cases, stopping on top of the pack will not be possible or even desirable.
 The trench can be your "safety" friend as well.
 For example, climbing a steep slope can be a big problem if the sled starts going backwards down.
 In another example, during extreme sidehilling, if you mis-plan your path and the slope overcomes your ability to keep the sled level; the sled will want to roll downhill.
 This scenario is probably one of the most dangerous situations to be in, because you'll most like end up with the sled rolling over you, with it running.
 If you choose to "dig in" and trench the sled completely, you probably will be "locked" into the snow pack.
 This is a safe maneuver, however, will take some work to get unstuck.

 The third example is if you are stopped on a steep hill to get off and help some one else it's best not to rely on your sled's parking brake entirely, because the sled still could start sliding downhill, with the track locked up, especially in spring-corn snow.
 If you need to do this, trench only a little, preferably pointed across and/or slightly down hill.
 The trench alone should safely "park" your sled and act as the brake.
 When recreational riding in the extreme sense, the Author has used this method on several occasions for all of these reasons, and some.
 If you do use your sled's brake, remember to release it before headed out.
-If you forget you'll burn a flat spot on the belt in 2 seconds at the typical cost of $55 currently.
+If you forget you'll burn a flat spot on the belt in 2 seconds at the typical cost of $55 for the model discussed here or much higher for others.
 If you do trench it deeply, don't worry, since you have some options.

 The trench, your annoyance: